Free Shipping On all Orders over $400 · Zero Tariffs for Most Countries

 but now she danced alone.

-He was a guardian hewn from gold,
+He was a guardian hewn of gold,

 whose arms had once the heavens held,